sio-afe/sio-afe.github.io/itqan/faq.md

             </h2>
             <div id="collapseTwo" class="collapse" data-bs-parent="#faqAccordion">
                 <div class="faq-body">
                     The competition is open to all residents of Delhi.
-Age categories are: Junior (under 15) and Senior (15 and above).
+Age categories are: Junior (under 12) and Open Age.
 Participants must be able to recite the Qur'an with proper Tajweed.
                 </div>
             </div>
         </div>